lixi-ui/lixi-ui-vue/src/components/radio/doc/index.en-US.md

 Radio with button styles.

-:::demo You just need to change `el-radio` element into `el-radio-button` element.
+:::demo You just need to change `lx-radio` element into `lx-radio-button` element.
 We also provide `size` attribute.
 ```html
 <template>
   <div>